warleyvods/warleyvods/README.md

 ### Glad to see you here! &nbsp;

-I'm student Bachelors's in Computer Engineer 🎓 from Federal University of Goias.
-I'm a passionate learner who's always willing to learn and work across technologies and domains.
-I love to explore new technologies and leverage them to solve real-life problems.
-Apart from that I also love to guide and mentor newbie.
-I'm currently into Web Development and working on my Data Structures and Algorithms.
+I'm Software Engineer.

 ##

 ### Talking about Personal Stuffs:
-- 🛠 &nbsp; I’m currently working with Java/Kotlin with Springboot and Angular, <br />
+- 🛠 &nbsp; I’m currently working with Java/Kotlin with Springboot and ReactJS, <br />
 - 🚀 &nbsp; I’m currently learning GoLang.
 - 👨🏻‍💻 &nbsp; Most of my projects are available on [Github](https://github.com/warleyvods).
 - 📫 &nbsp; How to reach me: warleyvods@gmail.com.